Schoeffler-Lab/SWiCAM_v1.1/README.md

 bokeh 3.2.1

 Other versions might work, but haven't been fully tested.

+### Setup and run instuctions

+1) Download or clone this repository.

+2) Move or copy the directory containing the FASTA files you wish to analyze into the `SWiCAM_v1.1-main` directory, in a sub-directory named 'aligns'.

+4) Open a command line interface and change your working directory to the sliding-window-analysis directory, for example

+        cd example/path/to/directory/SWiCAM_v1.1-main

 Run the program, from within your sliding-window-analysis directory, as follows: